Towns Along the Way – “M”

-I’m enjoying writing about the various towns and hamlets that the Camino passes, and I hope you get the same enjoyment.
 This post will be slightly longer than the previous ones as I try to cram the towns beginning with “M” together into one post.
 Hopefully, the information provided will be of use to you.
-There are 11 in total from the province of Navarra right through to Galicia.
+There are 9 in total from the province of Navarra right through to Galicia.
 Again, if you have stayed in any of the below towns, please comment and let me know of your experiences!

 I had to search for my guidebook before I could write about this town.
 It is not one that springs to mind.
 Mañeru is a small village located between Puente la Reina and Ciraquai in the province of Navarra and you would be forgiven if you had forgotten about it.
 It has a population of just over 400 people.
 It is a Basque-speaking zone and on reaching this town, you will have 100 km walking completed from St Jean Pied de Port.
 I have not stayed here however, there is an albergue here if you did wish to stay the night (Gronze).
-I chose to stay in the larger Puente la Reina, one town previous, when I walked through Navarra in September 2014.
-In the picture to the left, you will see the 16th century Church of San Pedro.
-It was renovated in the 19th century and is one of the highlights of this village.
+On two occasions, I chose to stay in the larger Puente la Reina, one town previous, when I walked through Navarra in September 2014 and again in 2018.

 Manjarín is a very unique place.
 It is mostly desolate and is situated between the Cruz de Ferro and El Acebo, high up in the Leon Mountains.
-At present, the only permanent inhabitant is Tomás, and according to him, he is one of the last Templar knights.
+At present, one of a few permanent inhabitants is Tomás, and according to him, he is one of the last Templar knights.
 In the mid-twentieth century, like many other mountain villages in Spain, Manjarín remained abandoned until 1993 when Tomás, mentioned above, took on the work of many other hospitaleros along the Camino de Santiago.
-He currently serves pilgrims during the whole year, even during winter, feeding and providing them place to stay for the night.
+He currently serves pilgrims during the whole year, even during winter, feeding and providing them a place to stay for the night.
 I would consider saying hello to him when you pass his refugio, even if you don’t plan on staying there.

 Mansilla de las Mulas (map)

 Melide is quite a large town in the province of A Coruna in Galicia.
 It has a population of 9,000 people and is one of the largest towns in Galicia.
 On reaching Melide, you will have 50km or 2-3 days left to reach Santiago.
 The history of this village is deeply linked with the pilgrimage to Santiago.
 Also during the last few centuries, like many villages in inner Galicia, it has suffered from a vast emigration.
 My only encounter with Melide was in 2011 when I walked from Sarria to Santiago.
 I stayed in the relatively plush surroundings of Hotel Carlos and had my pack transported for me.
 I walk a different kind of Camino nowadays, so Melide may shine a different light on me when I pass her next.
-For starters..there is so much history here (church of San Pedro and the cruicero of Melide – pictured) and I totally missed the pulpo!
-Melide is famous for it’s pulpo, available at Casa Ezequiel.
-There are a large number of albergues, pensions and hotels in Melide (Gronze).
+For starters..there is so much history here (church of San Pedro and the cruciero of Melide – pictured).
+Melide is also famous for it’s pulpo, available at Casa Ezequiel.
+There are a vast array of albergues, pensions and hotels in Melide (Gronze).

 Mercadoiro / Marcadoiro (map)